ratnakar-asara/hello-world/test.md

 ## Transfer Asset
 Click on **"Actions" -> "Transfer Asset"**.
 An asset can be transferred by entering existing user id and clicking on the Transfer button.
 Updated details can be seen from Detail View of the Asset.

-## Credentials
-Bluemix ID https://console.ng.bluemix.net/ (needed to create your IBM Blockchain network if local network is not deployed)

 ### Known Issues
   - No Form Field validations